charleywolf/sticktimeapp/README.md

 # SticktimeApp

-Created for the local NY hockey area (mainly Westchester); basic Next.js app that lists open ice at multiple rinks.
+A web app that aggregates open ice for local NY/CT hockey players.

 This may break from time to time as rinks change their sites and APIs.
 Please make an issue if you notice that happen, I will try to keep this repo up-to-date.